UX Designers

 3. Information Architecture and Wireframing

-UX designers organize and structure content to optimize usability and accessibility.
-They create information architecture, which defines the hierarchy and flow of information within a product.
-Wireframing is another crucial step where UX designers create low-fidelity layouts to visualize the product's structure and functionality.
-These visual representations allow designers to visualize the layout and flow of the product or service.
-Wireframes are basic representations of the interface.
+UX designers organize and structure content to make it as usable and accessible as they can.
+They create information architecture—which defines the hierarchy and flow of information within a product.
+Wireframing is another crucial step where UX designers make low-fidelity layouts so they can visualize the product's structure and functionality.
+These visual representations let designers visualize a product or service’s layout and flow.
+And wireframes are basic representations of the interface.

 William Hudson explains wireframing: